 No matter you are a student preparing a presentation for a subject, a tutor making a demo for trainees, or a marketer calling for business collaborations, PowerPoint is always the primary and easiest way to show your ideas.
 But never take it as a collection of plain still slides.
 Studies show that video is the most effective form to impress audiences, but ignored in most cases.
 And only 4% of presenters utilize videos in their PowerPoint files.
 So size the chance to stand out by adding videos to your PowerPoint.

 However, many precious and authoritative videos are documented on DVDs.
 Is it possible to embed a DVD clip into a PowerPoint?

-VideoProc is a simple video editor surprisingly packed with the best DVD ripper and converter.
-With 370+ video formats and codecs in its arsenal, VideoProc handles both popular and rare video formats.
+VideoProc Converter is a simple video editor surprisingly packed with the best DVD ripper and converter.
+With 370+ video formats and codecs in its arsenal, VideoProc Converter handles both popular and rare video formats.
 When it comes to DVD conversion, it offers multiple modes for varied need, bypassing copy-protection, copying full title to MKV, cloning DVD to ISO, and of course, easily convert and embed a DVD into a PowerPoint presentation.